marnen/knitting_symbols/README.md

 </dl>

 The JIS symbols in this collection will be designed to something like these (very approximate) dimensions.
 In particular, for ease of manipulation, the margin guides in JIS/template.svg actually outline an area that’s 36 units square, not 33.
 However, these guides should not be taken too strictly; the Japanese symbols are quite variable in size.

+Also, if we were to make our symbols the same size as the ones in the printed reference pattern, then their default rendering in HTML would be far too small.
+So we are drawing our symbols at triple size (28.5 by 22 pixels) for ease of Web rendering; of course, it is easy enough to scale them to other sizes as desired.